Lurker00/DX200-USB-Audio-Release/README.md

 **Warning:** Avoid having installed and configured for USB DAC playback more than one application at a time!
 They tend to autolaunch on a device attached, and you'll have a mess, that may lead to conflicting system volume settings, that may damage your ears or headphones!

 ## History
-**1.0.23** - The problem of 1.0.22 has been solved: with wakelock acquired, it is not killed until turned off manually, or while the battery lasts, whatever is sooner.
+**1.0.23** - The problem of 1.0.22 has been solved: with wakelock acquired, it is not killed, and stays until turned off manually, or while the battery lasts, whatever is sooner.

 **1.0.22**:
 * _Exit_ button moved to 3-dots menu.
 The options are in the menu as well.